griffin-reichmuth/griffin-reichmuth.github.io/sample_page.md

 ## Main Insights

-From the exploratory data analysis, we found out that anomalous behavviour patterns are cahracterised by:
+From the exploratory data analysis, I found:

 - The target variable, Revenue, is imbalanced.
 - All the numeric features are right skewed.